Connor Wright

 • Torts not involving personal injury

-Before commencing pupillage, Connor taught employment and commercial law at Durham University, where he also completed his master’s degree.
-He gained further experience as a County Court advocate, acquiring substantial practical insight into procedural and costs-related matters.
+Before joining the Bar, Connor taught Employment and Commercial Law at Durham University, where he also completed his master’s thesis.
+He later gained further experience as a County Court advocate, acquiring substantial practical experience in interim hearings, personal injury, and fixed costs disputes.

 Connor particularly enjoys working with clients from an early stage to ensure the best possible outcome.